Does your organisation need a Mentoring Program?

 Measure Your Results and Adjust Your Program

 Periodically measure the results of your Mentoring Program with the benchmarks and goals that you set when it was created.
 What is working?
-What can you change to make it easier for mentors and mentees to develop their relationship and create greater success?
+What can you change to make it easier for mentors and mentees to develop their relationships and create greater success?